Alex Newell Won’t Fit into Your Mold, But He Might Squeeze into Your Shoes

 That level of confident optimism is likely what captured the attention of Adam Lambert in 2016 to bring Newell on his tour, or caught the eye of NBC that same year to greenlight “Imaginary Friend,” a comedy starring Newell in the lead role.

 It’s also likely what got Newell in the audition room for “Kinky Boots.”
 In 2015, as “Kinky Boots”—a musical written and scored by Lauper about shoe entrepreneur and drag queen who partner to run a high heel company—was looking to replace its lead, Newell was called in for the role.
-He seemed to be hitting all the marks, until the casting directors turned him down.
+He seemed to be hitting all the marks, until the director turned him down for his figure.

 “They said my weight would inhibit me from playing the role, which is not true, but to each their own,” he says.
 “I was like, ‘This is a show where they’re encouraging you to be who you want to be.
 Don’t let them tell you who you should be.’
 They literally looked me in the face and told me I was too big to play a role.
 There’s no limitation.
 My weight does not prescribe what I cannot do.”